webosose/website/content/en/docs/tutorials/native-apps/developing-external-native-apps.md

 ### Using the Target Device

-To launch the native app using the target device, you need to display the Home Launcher first.
+To launch the native app using the target device, you need to display the Launchpad first.

-To display the Home Launcher, drag the mouse cursor upward from the bottom of the screen (or swipe up from the bottom of the screen if you’re using a touch display).
+1. Drag the mouse cursor upward from the bottom of the screen (or swipe up from the bottom of the screen if you’re using a touch display).
+2. Click the Launchpad icon.

+    {{< figure src="/images/docs/tutorials/launchpad-icon.jpg" width="450px" alt="Launchpad icon" caption="" >}}

-After the Home Launcher is displayed, click the app icon.
+3. After the Launchpad is displayed, click the app icon.